 The natural range limit of a species is reached where changing environmental conditions reduce its competitiveness or competitive strength to such an extent that it can be displaced by other species.
 It therefore depends above all on the presence of certain competitors (or a certain fauna).
 For beech, these are hornbeam on the eastern border, oak on the northern border and spruce in the mountains.
+European beech (Fagus sylvatica) is the dominant species of Central Europe’s natural forests.
+It spans a rather broad spectrum of thermal (6.6 – 13.5 °C mean annual temperature; 16.9 – 23.0 °C mean temperature of the warmest mont), hygric (470 – 2000 mm annual precipitation) and edaphic site conditions (pH, CEC etc.).
+Of all the beech species it is the one advanced furthest toward dry climates (Leuschner 2020).

 If the northeastern border of beech shows a similar course as the January isotherm of -2°C, or the northern border of oak coincides with the temperature line of four months above +10°C, or the northern border of spruce coincides with the July isotherm of +10°C, there need be no direct causal connections.
 At the most, one could conclude that for beech the increasingly colder winter towards the east and for oak and spruce the shorter summer towards the north probably strongly reduces the competitiveness of these species.
+In future it might be increasingly threatened by climate change related heat waves and longer drought periods in parts of its distribution range.

 If we designate as the ecological optimum the conditions under which a species occurs most frequently in nature and as the physiological optimum the conditions under which it thrives best in the laboratory (climate chamber) or in individual culture, these optima often do not correspond (◘ Fig. B-1).

+◘ Fig. B-1 Growth curves (vertically shaded) of a species without (A) or under (B-F) competitive pressure (horizontally shaded).
+Ordinate: Growth intensity or substance production; abscissa: Site factor.

 From the distribution of a species, therefore, one cannot readily determine its physiological requirements.
-If, for example, pine is found in the temperate zone under natural conditions only on dry limestone slopes, but also on very dry, acidic sandy slopes or even on over-wet acidic moorland soils (◘ Fig. B-2), this is because it is displaced from the sites more favourable to it by stronger competitors.
-On the other hand, knowledge of the physiological requirements of a species determined in climatic chambers does not yet give us the possibility of predicting or explaining in detail its distribution in nature.
+If, for example, pine is found in the temperate zone under natural conditions only on dry limestone slopes, but also on very dry, acidic sandy slopes or even on very wet acidic moorland soils (◘ Fig. B-2), this is because it is displaced from the sites more favourable to it by stronger competitors.
+On the other hand, knowledge of the physiological requirements and adaptations of a species determined in climatic chambers does not yet give us the possibility of predicting or explaining in detail its distribution in nature.
 Whether the species occupies the site that can be colonized according to its physiological requirements, or only partially, is decided not only by the historical factor, but also by its competitors.
 In the ecogram, it can be shown for certain ecological factor combinations which species occur dominantly and where their respective ecological optima lie.
 This is shown for Central European tree species in ► Fig. B-2.